bxlab/cmdb-quantbio/assignments/lab/bulk_RNA-seq/assignment/index.md

 metadata = pd.read_csv("gtex_metadata.txt", index_col = 0)
 ```

-### Step 0b: Perform a "homemade" test for differential expression between the sexes
+#### **Step 1.2**: Normalization

 Before performing this test, we will first use PyDESeq2 to perform normalization across samples to account for differences in sequencing depth and RNA composition (i.e., some highly expressed genes "eating up" lots of reads and distorting the patterns).
-This will produce a "normalized counts" matrix that we can use for our own test.
-IMPORTANT NOTE: DESeq2 doesn’t actually use these normalized counts as input, rather it uses the raw counts and models the normalization inside the Generalized Linear Model (GLM).
+This will produce a "normalized counts" matrix that we can use for our own test. <span style="color:red;font-weight:bold">IMPORTANT NOTE:</span>: DESeq2 doesn’t actually use these normalized counts as input, rather it uses the raw counts and models the normalization inside the Generalized Linear Model (GLM).
 So when you proceed to Step 3, use `counts_df`, not `counts_df_normed`!

 ```
 counts_df_normed = preprocessing.deseq2_norm(counts_df)[0]